Frequently Asked Questions About Missouri's Medical Marijuana Program

 What conditions make a patient eligible for Medical Marijuana in the State of Missouri?

-A “qualifying patient” must have a condition or symptom (that has been diagnosed by a physician), or side effect related to the treatment of:
+A qualifying Missouri patient must have a condition, symptom (that has been diagnosed by a physician), or side effect related to the treatment of:

 • Intractable migraines unresponsive to other treatment

 • Chronic medical conditions that cause severe, persistent pain or persistent muscle spasms, including but not limited to those associated with multiple sclerosis, seizures, Parkinson’s disease, and Tourette’s syndrome